Captain Hook: Peter and Wendy (2015 TV film)

+Captain Hook appears in Peter and Wendy, portrayed by Stanley Tucci.
+Hook is shown to be just as being somewhat equally naïve as Peter Pan; since this disliking of children is due to his own somewhat turbulent childhood; where he was sent away to Eton by an unloving family so therefore in some ways he needs Wendy as much as Peter.
+He even reads out aloud to crewmembers his recounts of his hated school days but still refuses to believe his family didn't love him.
+He is shown to punish his crew for the slightest infractions killing one for accidentally spitting on his boots.
+Culminating in an ending similar to the book, only this time the crocodile drags him through an opening after bursting through the bottom hull to seize him, with said hook breaking off while James uses it to cling to the side of the hull.

+In literature

 Peter Pan in Scarlet

 Geraldine McCaughrean's authorized sequel to Peter Pan gives Peter a new nemesis, while bringing back the old favourite.

-Ravello, a circus man in a constantly ragged woollen coat, offers Peter a servant and to ensure his well being in the search for the treasure.
-Ravello provides – through a red coat and a bad influence – that Peter Pan is increasingly in the direction of Captain Hook turns.
-He sees himself not as a living person, because he only eats eggs and no longer sleeps there.
-He is revealed in the middle of the book to be the old James Hook, who escaped the crocodile, when the muscle contractions of the stomach meant to crush and digest Hook, which broke the vial of poison Hook kept with him at all times.
-The poison killed the crocodile, and Hook used his hook to claw out, but he was mutated by the stomach acid, changing Hook to an uglier man.
-The scarred visage that emerged from the crocodile's stomach was not the noble pirate who went forthwith from the deck of the Jolly Roger, but Ravello, the travelling man.
-Ravello has many animals in front: lions, bears, and tigers.
+Ravello, a circus man in a constantly ragged woollen coat, volunteers to become Peter's valet in the search for the treasure.
+Ravello provides a red coat (that formerly belonged to Hook) and a bad influence, influencing Peter increasingly to become more and more like Captain Hook.
+He sees himself not as a living person; he never sleeps and eats only eggs.
+He is revealed in the middle of the book to be the old James Hook, who escaped the crocodile when the animal's stomach contractions broke the vial of poison Hook kept with him at all times.
+The poison killed the crocodile, and Hook used his hook to claw his way out, but he was mutated by the stomach acid into an uglier man with a scarred visage—vastly different in appearance from the noble pirate.
+He then assumed a new identity of Ravello, owner of a travelling circus, complete with lions, tigers, and bears.

-Ravello gives another clue to his true identity when one of the Lost Boys asks Ravello his name: he thinks for a while as if trying to remember, and finally says the name his mother gave him was Crichton, but that names given by mothers don't mean anything.
+A clue to Ravello's true identity is given when one of the Lost Boys asks Ravello his name: he thinks for a while as if trying to remember, and finally says the name his mother gave him was Crichton, but that names given by mothers don't mean anything.

-One of Ravello's trophies is an Eton trophy dated 1894.
-If Hook was 18 – the last year of an Etonian – in that year, then he was born in 1876, a full one-hundred and one years after his appearance at The Pirates' Conference [see below], and even further after the times of Blackbeard and Long John Silver.
-It must also be said that Hook in this book denies that he was ever with Blackbeard, claiming that he would never have served such an uneducated man and that all suggestions that he has are merely rumours started by his enemies.
-Only upon receiving Wendy's kiss, and five weeks' worth of sleep, does the real James Hook again reveal himself.